Today, I want to share my home canning recipe for Peach Pie Filling made with peaches from the Farmer’s Market.

 Place the sugar and ClearJel in a large pot.
 Add the cold water and stir vigorously and quickly.
 This stuff sets quickly.
 Stir in 1 3/4 cups of bottled lemon juice, spices, and vanilla or almond extract.
 Do not let this mixture burn!
 It burns easily due to the sugar content.
 Also, if it gets too thick simply add a little cold water.

 Stir the peaches into this liquid, coating each peach slice.
 Be careful not to burn yourself pouring them into the pot!

 Next, use a canning funnel to carefully fill the jars with the peaches.
 I fill them to about 1/2 inch of the top.
 Run your air bubble remover tool around the inside to make sure you have no air bubbles.
 Wipe the rims clean, and put on the lids and rings.

 Use the boiling water bath method to can.
 Make sure your canner has at least 1″ boiling water over the jars once they are immersed.
 Process for 30 minutes.
 Lift them out using a jar remover tool and leave them undisturbed for 24 hours while they seal.

 On a side note, I save the remaining canning liquid after I fill the jars.
 After I can, I drizzle some of that over vanilla ice cream.
 Nightly.
 It’s a problem.
 This liquid can be saved in a small mason jar in the fridge for 5 days.

 Once you master this technique, you will have fun making peach pie filling.
-Keep this on hand and you will always have access to summer fresh peach pies, cobblers, crumbles.
+So keep this on hand and you will always have access to summer fresh peach pies, cobblers, crumbles.